qudent/crypto-protocol-wars-case-study/README.md

 **A case study in decision-making around the control of cryptography and internet architecture**

 > **Disclosure**: This report was researched and written by Claude Code (Anthropic's Claude Opus 4.6) in a single session on March 7, 2026.
-Human review was mediated through Claude code as well, after reading the results.
-The prompts used to generate it are included below.
+Human review was mediated through Claude Code as well, after reading the results.
+The prompts used to generate and revise it are included below.
 All claims should be independently verified.

 A companion piece to Bismarck Analysis's *The Scientists, the Statesmen, and the Bomb* (Burja & Lerangis, 2018), examining a case where the technologists partially won their struggle against the state — and what that tells us about AI governance today.